Health Insurance in the United Kingdom | England - Scotland - Wales - Northern Ireland

 Pharmacies in the UK

-If you are admitted to an NHS-approved hospital, the medicines you need will be free even if you are not insured.
-However, you will have to pay a deductible when you pick up these drugs.
-This deductible does not apply to all drugs; certain categories are exempt, such as contraceptives, anti-cancer drugs and drugs to combat sexually transmitted diseases.
+Firstly, if you are admitted to an NHS-approved hospital, the medicines you need will be free, even if you are not insured.
+However, you will have to pay a deductible when you collect these medicines.
+This deductible does not apply to all drugs, however, as certain categories are exempt, such as contraceptives, anti-cancer drugs and drugs to combat sexually transmitted diseases.

 What vaccinations should I have before moving to the UK?

 The vaccinations you’ll need to have before you expatriate to the UK are the standard ones, to ensure your immunization record is complete and up to date.
-Reminder of required vaccines :
+Reminder of recommended vaccines :

 Maternity in the UK

-Do you have questions about maternity in the UK?
+Wondering what it’s like to have a baby in the UK?
 What is the Birth Plan?
 Read our article on maternity in the UK.

 Is it necessary to take out private international health insurance in the UK?

-Private care is more expensive but much more accessible, and you’ll benefit from last-minute appointments with a wide choice of some of the UK’s most experienced practitioners.
+Private care is more expensive, but much more accessible: you’ll benefit from last-minute appointments with a wide choice of some of the UK’s most experienced practitioners.
 What’s more, the quality of care is much better, as private clinics and hospitals benefit from better medical technology and treat more illnesses and infections than public hospitals.
 Emergency departments in private hospitals are accessible much more quickly than those in public hospitals, where the doctors working there are overwhelmed by the number of patients.
-We recommend that you take out private health insurance that covers you for private-sector healthcare costs, so that you can access healthcare as quickly and cheaply as possible.
+We recommend that you take out private health insurance to cover private-sector healthcare costs, so that you can access healthcare as quickly and cost-effectively as possible.

-What’s more, the NHS only covers you within the UK, which means that if you wish to return to your home country or travel abroad, you will no longer be covered at all, and will have to take out additional private insurance.
+What’s more, the NHS only covers you within the UK.
+This means that if you wish to return to your country of origin or travel, you will no longer be covered at all, and will have to take out additional private insurance.

 Which health insurance is right for the UK and for whom?